Genivia/RE-flex/README.md

 - Compatible with Flex to eliminate a learning curve, making a transition to RE/flex frustration-free.
-- Generates reusable source code that is readable by humans.
+- Generates reusable source code that is easy to understand.
 - Works with Bison and supports reentrant, bison-bridge, bison-locations, Bison 3.0 C++ interface `%skeleton "lalr1.cc"` and Bison complete symbols.
-- Includes many examples, such as a tokenizer for C/C++ code, a tokenizer for Python code, a tokenizer for Java code, and more.
+- Includes many examples, such as a tokenizer for C/C++ source code, a tokenizer for Python source code, a tokenizer for Java source code, and more.
 - Extensive documentation in the online [User Guide][manual-url].
-- Adds Unicode support with Unicode property matching `\p{C}` and C++11, Java, C#, and Python Unicode properties for identifier name matching.
+- Full Unicode support with Unicode property matching `\p{C}` and C++11, Java, C#, and Python Unicode properties for identifier name matching.
-- Adds indent/nodent/dedent anchors to match text with indentation, including `\t` (tab) adjustments.
+- Indent/nodent/dedent anchors to match text with indentation, including `\t` (tab) adjustments.
-- Adds lazy quantifiers to the POSIX regular expression syntax, so hacks are no longer needed to work around greedy repetitions in Flex.
+- Lazy quantifiers, so hacks are no longer needed to work around greedy repetitions in Flex.
-- Adds word boundary anchors to the POSIX regular expression syntax.
+- Word boundary anchors.
-- Adds an extensible hierarchy of pattern matcher engines, with a choice of regex engines, including the RE/flex regex engine and Boost.Regex.
+- Freespace mode option to improve readability of lexer specifications.
-- Adds freespace mode option to improve readability of lexer specifications.
+- `%class` and `%init` to customize the generated Lexer classes.
-- Adds `%class` and `%init` to customize the generated Lexer classes.
+- `%include` to modularize lexer specifications.
-- Adds `%include` to modularize lexer specifications.
+- Includes an extensible hierarchy of pattern matcher engines, with a choice of regex engines, including the RE/flex regex engine and Boost.Regex.
-- Generates clean source code that defines an MT-safe (reentrant) C++ Lexer class derived from an abstract lexer class template, parameterized by matcher class type.
+- Generates clean source code that defines an thread-safe (reentrant) C++ Lexer class derived from an abstract lexer class template, parameterized by matcher class type.
-- Multiple lexer classes can be combined and used in one application.
+- Multiple lexer classes can be combined and used in one application, e.g. by multiple threads.
 - Configurable Lexer class generation to customize the interface for various parsers, including Yacc and Bison.
 - Generates scanners for lexical analysis on files, C++ streams, and (wide) strings, with automatic fast conversion of UTF-16/32 to UTF-8 for matching Unicode on UTF-encoded input files.
-- Generates lex.yy.cpp files while Flex generates lex.yy.cc files (in C++ mode with flex option -+), to distinguish the generated files.
+- Generates lex.yy.cpp files while Flex++ generates lex.yy.cc files, to distinguish the generated files.
 - Generates Graphviz files to visualize FSMs with the Graphviz dot tool.
 - Conversion of regex expressions, for regex engines that lack regex features.
 - The RE/flex regex library makes C++11 std::regex and Boost.Regex much easier